wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

      .remove();
    ```

-1. (optional) Find using something with less structure
+1. (optional) `filter()` using something with less structure

-   In this case I realized that my import source might be a simpler way to filter. **Note that this would not be easier** if the import source might have different variations (various relative paths, absolute, etc.).
-In my case this wasn't useful.
+   I considered that my import source might be a simpler way to filter than the specifier. **Note that this would not be easier** if the import source might have different variations (various relative paths, absolute, etc.).
+Because of that, in my case this wasn't useful, but I leave it here as an example of a different approach.

    ```diff
    root